2025 German federal election: Turnout

 In recent German federal elections, including the 2025 election, voter turnout has shown significant regional variations.
 Participation rates have traditionally been higher in western states such as Bavaria and Baden-Württemberg, while lower in eastern states like in Saxony-Anhalt and Mecklenburg-Vorpommern.
-However, the 2025 election registred an increase of voter participation in the east, particularly in areas where the AfD gained support.
+However, the 2025 election registered an increase of voter participation in the east, particularly in areas where the AfD gained support.
 Certain regions, mostly in eastern Germany, experienced exceptional surges in voter participation.
 In Thuringia, turnout by 12:00 PM reached 44.5%, nearly doubling the figure from the same time in the previous election.
 Similar upward trends were observed in Berlin and Saxony-Anhalt, where midday turnout stood at 33% and 37.1%, respectively, both unusually high for these regions.

 Results

 The election reflected a strong divide between the former West and East Germany, with the AfD becoming the largest party in the east and securing all five former East German states.
 Die Linke and BSW also experienced higher performance across the former border.
 All three secured their best results in eastern constituencies, while performing the worst in western ones.
 The opposite was the case for the four other major parties: CDU/CSU, SPD, the Greens and FDP, who all performed better in the West than the East.
 CDU/CSU became the largest party in the West, securing every area-state (Note: A relatively larger state that is not a city-state like Berlin, Hamburg or Bremen) there and winning every constituency in Bavaria.